MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/ns-eventdetectoroemadapter-detectionevent.md

 ### -field EventId

 A unique identifier for the keyword or audio event.
+This value is provided by Microsoft.

 ### -field EventFeat